Koreatown, Los Angeles: 1992 Los Angeles riots

-The effects of the riots and looting, which displaced Korean Americans and destroyed their sources of income, combined with little aid having been given to those who suffered, are still being felt today as LA-based Koreans continue to struggle with poverty.

 2000s–present

 In late 2008, the City of Los Angeles designated Koreatown a special graphics district (along with Hollywood and the downtown neighborhood of South Park/LA Live).
 The designation allows for digital signage and electronic billboards, not permitted by city code, to be installed on building facades.
 The designation allowed Times Square and Shibuya District-inspired buildings lined with LCD jumbotrons.
 The 300-square block graphics district is bordered by 6th Street and Olympic Boulevard on the north and south respectively, and St. Andrews Place and Shatto Place on the west and east respectively.

-Koreatown is now a commercially driven area, but continues to have problems of poverty and gentrification.
 The construction of the Robert F. Kennedy Community Schools at the former site of the Ambassador Hotel highlighted the challenge of balancing resource expansion with business development and historic preservation.
 The schools were constructed with the intention of increasing educational opportunities for low-income Latina/Latino and Korean students, but the $578 million construction cost made the complex the most expensive public school in United States history.
 By 2020, Koreatown was "known for having one of the largest concentrations of nightclubs and 24-hour businesses and restaurants in the country.
 Other developments, such as the opening of new metro stations, shopping centers, and strip malls, have made Koreatown a popular tourist destination while also increasing economic inequality for locals.
 Protests against and in favor of building a homeless shelter took place in 2020.

-Since Koreatown has a Latino majority, it's not unusual to find Latino employees in restaurants and grocery stores speaking Korean with customers or Korean store owners engaging Latino customers in Spanish.
+Since Koreatown has a Latino majority, it is not unusual to find Latino employees in restaurants and grocery stores speaking Korean with customers or Korean store owners engaging Latino customers in Spanish.
 An example of a cultural interchange between Koreans and Latinos in Koreatown is the popularity of Korean-inspired taco trucks in Los Angeles that feature classic Mexican food infused with Korean ingredients.

 Geography

 The neighborhood lies 3 mi west of downtown, 4 mi southeast of Hollywood, 12 mi east of Santa Monica Beach and 16 mi northeast of Los Angeles International Airport.
 It is generally flat, with an average elevation of 200 ft.

 The boundaries of Koreatown are blurry; The most familiar thoroughfare is Wilshire Boulevard, from Vermont to Western avenues.
-But the area extends south as Olympic Boulevard and north to 3rd Street, with spillover into adjacent Westlake and Hancock Park.
+But the area extends south as Olympic Boulevard and north to Beverly Blvd, with spillover into adjacent Westlake and Hancock Park.